All liquor advertising must comply with

 Signs and advertisements cannot:

-- Encourage people to drink liquor or to drink irresponsibly (ads that mention price must take this into account; if a licensee's price advertising encourages or results in patrons drinking to excess, the Liquor Control and Licensing Branch can prevent the licensee from including liquor prices in future advertising)
+- Encourage people to drink liquor or to drink irresponsibly (ads that mention price must take this into account; if a licensee's price advertising encourages or results in patrons drinking to excess, the Liquor and Cannabis Regulation Branch can prevent the licensee from including liquor prices in future advertising)

 - Show people who are drinking liquor, are intoxicated, or are behaving irresponsibly or illegally